 Types of Amazon EC2 Metrics

-There are various kinds of EC2 metrics that CloudWatch tracks:
+There are various kinds of EC2 metrics – that go beyond just metrics for instances – that CloudWatch tracks:

 - Traffic mirroring metrics